andrejvujic/people-also-ask/README.md

 # People Also Ask

-A Python web to search for related questions by query/keyword.
+A Python app web to search for related questions by query/keyword.
 It works by using a library to scrape Google search results.

 # Dependencies